MarkJelic/TEC-1G/Documentation/ioports.md

  - bit 3 - EXPAND
      - Indicates which half of a 32k memory device installed in Bank 2 is presently selected
  - bit 4 - CART
      - 0 = a ROM/RAM cartridge is installed.
-Read from J6 IOBUS pin 8
+Read from IOBUS connector
- - bit 5 - GIMP
+ - bit 5 - INPUT
-     - General purpose input-bit, connected to GIMP
+     - General purpose input-bit, connected to INPUT pin
  - bit 6 - KDA
  -   - 0 = 74c923 key is pressed
  - bit 7 - FTDI serial input